helio-fm/helio-sequencer/Docs/getting-started.md

 ![helio-ui]

-This is what the sequencer page looks like in Helio, as of version 3.
-There are other pages besides this, but you'll spend most of the time in the sequencer.
+This is how the sequencer page looks like in Helio, as of version 3.
+There are other pages besides this, but you'll spend majority of your time in the sequencer.

-The UI is separated into these parts:
+The UI is divided into the following sections:

 * the **breadcrumb** [navigation control](#workspace-navigation) is on the top,
 * the [**editor**](#editing-and-arranging) canvas is in the middle,